FlatMoth/SEDivers-Client/readme.txt

 	- Ships omitted will not score points
 	- Weapons put into config.cs will be available to be received via stratagem

-3) Mission Complete/Fail sounds can be swapped by overriding the sound subtypes in /Data/Audio_gui.sbc
+3) Mission Complete/Fail sounds can be swapped by overriding the sound subtypes in /Data/Audio_gui.sbc.
+Alternatively, delete /Data/Audio_gui.sbc to use defaults.
 	- Mission Complete sound - ZoneCapped
 	- Mission Fail sound - ZoneLost